fac3m4n/chainsafe-plugins-ideathon/template.md

 ## Tips:

 [Make sure to provide a clear overview, in case we don't know how the project works, we can get a clear undesrtanding about how it works and how the plugin provides value to that specific project or use case.]

+## Not accepted:

+- Ideas related to improvements of current [web3 plugins](https://web3js.org/plugins)
+- Ideas related to these projects: Chainlink, Superfluid, Near & zkSync